 Why is Womanizer Important?

-Womanizer is a global sex toy brand, the originator of the incredible Pleasure Air Technology, the patented clitoral stimulation method that has thrilled millions of satisfied customers the world over.
+Womanizer is a global sex toy brand, the originator of the incredible Pleasure Air Technology, the innovative clitoral stimulation method that has thrilled millions of satisfied customers the world over.
 While sex toys may not be a topic of conversation over dinner with your grandmother (no shade to the super cool grandmas and older people who embrace sexual discussion) they are a vital part of self-love, self-care, sexual exploration and pleasure seeking.

 Womanizer offers variety, encouraging users to find out what feels good for them.
 You can enjoy their bestselling clitoral stimulation model Womanizer CLASSIC or experience the intense blended orgasms from dual stimulation toy Womanizer DUO, developing your self-love repertoire or spicing up play with a partner by introducing one of these toys into your bedroom antics.